OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

 - `omitQuotationForMultipartRequest`: Some servers (e.g., .NET) require the `multipart/related` request to be sent without quotation marks.
 Defaults to `false`.
 If your server doesn't require this, then setting this flag to `true` might improve performance (by removing the need for preflight requests).
 Also note that if auth headers are used, a preflight request is required.
 - `maxNumRequests`: The maximum number of requests to allow in parallel.
 It is an object with keys of `interaction`, `thumbnail`, and `prefetch`.
 You can specify a specific number for each type.
+- `studyBrowserMode`: The initial tab to display in the study browser.
+Defaults to `all`.
+You can set it to `primary` to display only current study without prior studies initially.
 - `modesConfiguration`: Allows overriding modes configuration.
   - Example config:
   ```js